harmochiky/agler-movies/README.md

 - **Includes popup to see more movie information**🌞
 - **NodeJS server**

-NOTE : Points marked a "🌞" were marked as brownie points
+NOTE : Points marked a "🌞" were marked as brownie points and completed

 ## Screenshots